The Italian dream

 In the Netherlands, they had a successful women’s fashion store.
 Despite their enjoyable work, beautiful house, and pleasant life there, the adventure and challenge beckoned.

 In the summer of 2006, they moved to Cartosio, Italy.
-The children started their Italian schools in September.
+The children started their Italian schools in September, in the nearby city Acqui Terme.
 At that time, there were hardly any other foreign children, and their blond hair was quite a spectacle for their new classmates and the local villagers.

 Casa Bonta today